vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

     tanzu package repository add tce-repo --url projects.registry.vmware.com/tce/main:0.9.1 --namespace tanzu-package-repo-global
     ```

-    > Repositories installed into the `tanzu-package-repo-global` namespace will provide their packages to the entire
+    > Package repositories installed into the `tanzu-package-repo-global` namespace are available to the entire cluster.
-    > cluster.
-It is possible to install package repositories into specific namespaces when using the `--namespace` argument.
-    > To install a package from a repository in another namespace will require you to specify that namespace as an argument
-    > to the `tanzu package install` command.
+    > Use the `--namespace` argument in the `tanzu package repository add` command to install a package repository into a specific namespace.
+If you install a package repository into another namespace, you must specify that namespace as an argument in the `tanzu package install` command  when you install a package from that repository.
     > A `tanzu-core` repository is also installed in the `tkg-system` namespace
     > clusters.
 This repository holds lower-level components that are **not**
     > meant to be installed by the user!
 These packages are used during cluster
     > boostrapping.

 1. Verify the package repository has reconciled.

     ```sh